-Since starting my career in communication I have always found but never really internalised the many prejudices surrounding the image of a communication person.
+Since starting my career in communication I have always found but never really internalised the many prejudices surrounding the image of a communication expert.
 I was told more than once things like: “you work in communication, you are definitely outgoing!”
 But that was not the case.
-And is still isn’t.
+And it still isn’t.
 I enjoy quiet, reflective moments without which I wouldn’t be able to come up with the (amazing) ideas I then share with my clients.

 But it took a while to accept this and to be able to communicate it to people around me.
 I am an introvert but I am also very good at my job.
 The two things do not exclude each other.
 If you are a little bit like me I bet your interviews haven’t always gone the way you planned and possibly you left the room feeling disappointed with your performance.

 Well, you don’t have to be!
 You can still be yourself and show your skills.
 In fact, it is very important you do so.
-There has been much discussion about the effectiveness of introverts in a workplace, especially since books like Quiet came out.
+There has been much discussion about the effectiveness of introverts in the workplace, especially since books like Quiet came out.
 And one thing research agrees on is that introverts tackle problems that are not often seen by extroverts.
 We are also more prone to reflection and listening which is fundamental in communication.

 This is just some food for thoughts but is a point I constantly stress during my workshops and 1-2-1 sessions.